MEXICO! Ah, I’m so happy to be here, it’s my 23rd country!

 The Hotel Zone: If you enjoy luxury travel then this part of the city is for you, it is where most tourists stay.
 There are many museums, restaurants and nightclubs, all located within minutes of one another.

 As much as I am highly interested in architecture, it is not pleasing to see all the tall hotel buildings right next to the shore and the lack of vegetation.
 Don’t you imagine being surrounded by palm trees when you think of yourself at the beach?
 Well, non of that in the Hotel Zone!

-The Center: We stayed downtown in an area called “Real Tikal” for the duration of our stay, at a cost of 200 MXN (R150) pppn!
+The Center: I stayed downtown in an area called “Real Tikal” for the duration of our stay, at a cost of 200 MXN (R150) pppn!
 Yes, I was very excited to learn that Cancún is low budget friendly!
 I believe that you only experience the true sense of a place by either living with the locals or in an area where the locals stay.
-We were fortunate enough to stay with a friendly Mexican man named Homberto, who advised us on nearby Mexican restaurants, activities and bus routes.
+I was fortunate enough to stay with a friendly Mexican man named Homberto, who advised me on nearby Mexican restaurants, activities and bus routes.